Sabmus/sabmus/README.md

 ## Hey!, welcome

 My name is Simón, I'm a Computer Engineer from Chile.
-I'm a person that discover his career path a little late but, it's never late, right?

-I want to learn and be a master in web development, so currently I'm focused on updating my knowledge.

-> Currently learning: React, NodeJS
+I started my career as a web developer working with PHP and .NET, to then work in data related positions.
+Later on I realize that, I would never read about data topics on a Sunday afternoon, but time goes fly when I learn about web development.
+Nowadays I'm focused on get a job as a web developer.

+This repo has the first version of my website.
+Please visit the current version at [sabmus.com](https://sabmus.com)